scale-it/algo-builder/packages/algob/sample-project/README.md

-This is a boilerplate `algob` project with ASA deployment and funding a smart contract
+This is a boilerplate `algob` project with ASA deployment and funding a smart contract (in TEAL & PyTEAL)

 To run the `sample-project`: